It's important to have an enclosure in your home where you can keep your bunny safely when you are at work or at night or when they are unsupervised.

 You should consider the minimum space to be big enough for your bunny to carry out its natural behaviors such as hopping about, at least three steps, it needs to be able to stretch up and reach its full height.

-You will also need extra room for the other things inside the enclosure such as a litter try, water bowl or feeder, hay feeder and some toys and a hideaway.
-Remember bunnies can pick up quite a lot of speed when the binky about so you don't want them crashing into things.
+You will also need extra room for the other things inside such as a litter tray, water bowl or feeder, hay feeder and some toys and a hideaway.
+Remember bunnies can pick up quite a lot of speed when they binky about so you don't want them crashing into things.

-Where is the best place to put my bunny enclosure?
+Where is the best place to put your bunny enclosure?

-What the best floor to use in my bunny enclosure
+What the best floor to use in your bunny enclosure